 - II.B.1.
 There must be a sufficient number of faculty members with competence to instruct and supervise all fellows.
-(Core)
+(Core) - II.B.1.a)

-II.B.2.
+In addition to the program director, the faculty must include at least one core faculty member with demonstrated expertise in cytopathology with either cytopathology certification by the ABPath or qualifications acceptable to the Review Committee. - II.B.2.
 Faculty members must: - II.B.2.a) be role models of professionalism; (Core) - II.B.2.b) demonstrate commitment to the delivery of safe, equitable, high-quality, cost-effective, patient-centered care; (Core)